 On December 2009, the Federal Trade Commission (FTC) passed a rule that bloggers were required to disclose any hidden interest or unspoken biases related to posts and recommendations.

 So to get everything above board and FTC-compliant, here are a few things to remember while you click around this blog:

-- I am a freelance CIMA tutor and marker for Astranti Financial Training, Practice Tests Academy and Ultimate Access).
+- I am a freelance CIMA tutor, content material writer, and marker for various CIMA tuition providers (Astranti Financial Training, Practice Tests Academy and Ultimate Access).
 Which means, I get paid to quote accounting terms, give support and advice to students.

-- If I write anything glowingly extraordinaire about my place of work, you can take it that it is because I truly love my job.
+- If I write anything glowingly extraordinaire about my places of work, you can take it that it is because I truly love my job.
 And that the post is an advertisement.

 - MJ THE TUTOR was not created initially for financial reasons.
 Its primary commitment is to guide students through common exam issues and assist learners in their exam preparation.
 However, we live in a commercial world.
 And the blog needs to earn its keep, so….